Placeholder-Software/Dissonance/docs/Reference/Networking/Network-Protocol.md

 The server is peer in the session which manages the organisation of the session, e.g. assigning unique ID numbers to peers when they join.
 All non-voice packets are sent to the server.

 The server can be running in 2 modes.
 A **host** is a peer which is both a client and a server.
-A **dedicated server** is a pure server.
+A **dedicated server** is a pure server (i.e. no audio capture or playback).

 #### Reliable